 These Japanese ginger salad dressings retain their quality remarkably well:

 • Freezing: The dressing can be frozen for up to 3 months.
-To freeze, transfer the dressing to an airtight, freezer-safe container, leaving a small amount of headspace to allow for expansion.
-Thaw in the refrigerator overnight before using.
+To thaw, simply transfer it to the refrigerator overnight and whisk or shake the dressing before using.

 ❓ FAQs